THE HOLOCAUST DENIER

 A woman with a broad head, brunette hair and fair eyes approached him.
 ‘Can I help you?
 I’m an assistant curator.’

-is no factual evidence.
+But there is no factual evidence.
 We must be careful.
 We do not want to make claims nowadays that could be contentious given that there are Holocaust deniers around using modern technology to disseminate hate and bigotry and anti-Semitism.
-We have now become aware that
+We have now become

-the story of the soap was just propaganda used by the British to vilify the German military during the First World War.
-It was claimed that the Germans turned their dead soldiers into industrial fat, and it seems a variation on that story was spread during
+aware that the story of the soap was just propaganda used by the British to vilify the German military during the First World War.
+It was claimed that the Germans turned their dead soldiers into industrial fat, and it seems a variation on that story was spread

 ‘So where’s the soap gone?’